 - formulation of a 10-year Campus Master Plan, Corrective Maintenance Plan, Capital Campaign Plan and Academic Plan.

-- construction of the new state-of-the-art Greer Environmental Sciences Center.
+- construction of the new Susan S. Goode Fine and Performing Arts Center and the state-of-the-art Greer Environmental Sciences Center.

 - structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, the Birdsong School of Social Science, and University College.

 - construction of the Frank Blocker Youth Center to house partner affiliates, YMCA Camp Red Feather and Tidewater Collegiate Academy.

 - capital improvements of over $60 million with another $51 million coming in 2019-20.

 - initiation of Virginia Wesleyan's largest fundraising campaign.

 Born in the Philadelphia community of Ridley Park and growing up in the campus communities of Doylestown and Edinboro, he is the son of a public-school administrator.
 Dr. Miller has dedicated his career to the opportunities available through education.
 He is an outspoken and passionate supporter of the residential, liberal arts college environment that offers students personalized pathways to life and career success.

 He earned his B.A. degree in communications from West Virginia Wesleyan College, worked as a journalist early in his career, and completed an M.A. from the University of Dayton.
 He earned an Ed.S. from Vanderbilt University and a Ph.D. from The Union Institute and University.